ai03-2725/muon/README.md

 ![Pinout](/Documentation/pinout.png)

 ## Dimensions
-Mounting holes are M3 (3.2mm diameter).
+Mounting screws are M2.5.
+Only use flat screws - countersunk screws apply focused angled pressure on the screw holes and risk shattering the board apart.

-Max diameter for screw heads/standoffs/mounting points contacting the board is 6.25mm centered on the mounting holes.
+Recommended max diameter for screw heads/standoffs/mounting points contacting the board is 5.00mm centered on the mounting holes.
+Absolute max diameter is 6.2mm; ESD handling capabilities may be reduced when exceeding 5.00mm.
 ![Dimensions](/Documentation/dimensions.png)